 There may also be other natural hazards that should be taken into consideration, such as stormwater, river flooding and/or elevated groundwater levels that may become more prevalent as sea levels rise.

-As part of developing a long-term adaptive strategy we will need to consider the wider implications and a ‘whole of community’ response.
+As part of long-term adaptation planning we will need to consider the wider implications and a ‘whole of community’ response.

-The Coastal Management Project currently focuses on the District’s coastline of Tasman Bay/Te Tai o Aorere and Golden Bay/Mohua.
-This project currently excludes the west coast of the District from Kahurangi Point (including Whanganui Inlet) to Farewell Spit and Port Pūponga as there is limited hazard information, sparse population, limited access and minimal pressure for coastal development in this area.
+The Coastal Management Project foucssedfocused on the District’s coastline of Tasman Bay/Te Tai o Aorere and Golden Bay/Mohua.
+The project excluded the west coast of the District from Kahurangi Point (including Whanganui Inlet) to Farewell Spit and Port Pūponga as there is limited hazard information, sparse population, limited access and minimal pressure for coastal development in this area.

 Technical term | Definition |